LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: Conclusion and Future Works

 In this paper, we have focused on the critical challenge of autonomously establishing generalizable and adaptive MAC protocols for dynamic wireless networks, where traditional MARL methods require costly retraining and redesign.
 We have proposed a novel LLM-empowered framework that recasts protocol emergence as a dynamic MFSG, capturing the intrinsic hierarchical interactions among network agents.
-By employing LLMs as policy networks within a PPO-driven RL loop, the framework natively handled variable-length inputs and outputs while preserving the exploratory learning required for protocol discovery.
-Theoretical analyses have guaranteed the existence of equilibria and the convergence of the proposed method.
-Simulation results have demonstrated that our method can robustly adapt to dynamic network conditions and consistently outperform various heuristic and conventional MAPPO baselines across diverse KPIs and environmental settings.
-A promising direction for future work is to extend this game-theoretic, LLM-based MAC protocol to more complex scenarios, such as multi-cell deployments and integrated sensing and communication protocols.
+By employing LLMs as policy networks within a PPO-driven RL loop, the framework natively handled variable-length inputs and outputs while preserving the exploratory learning required for protocol discovery. {Theoretical analyses have guaranteed the existence of equilibria the local convergence of the proposed method under specific assumptions}.
+Simulation results have demonstrated that our method can robustly adapt to dynamic network conditions and consistently outperform various heuristic and conventional MAPPO baselines across diverse KPIs and environmental settings. {Future work will investigate the longitudinal stability of distilled edge policies under repeated distillation–deployment cycles, with particular attention to teacher-anchored refresh strategies for mitigating potential policy drift.}